anikaarevalo/final_project_challenge/README.md

 ## Usage ##
 - To access the app, go to the **app.py** file.
 When you run the code, you will receive a http address that you can open in your preferred browser.
 (See C & D visualisations.)
 Paste a sample customer review in the text box as instructed.
 When you press the button to process the text, the software will return a result of either 'Positive👍' (meaning a positive rating) or a 'Negative👎' (meaning a negative rating) label.

 - The file **Trans_DistilBERT_Sentiment_Model_for_Amazon_Personal_Care_Appliances.ipynb** is where the actual model was created.
 (See A & B visualisations.)
 The model is already trained and can be **found in the 'test' folder**.

+- The file **LDA_Mallet_Sentiment_Model_for_Amazon_Personal_Care_Appliances.ipynb** in the **'test' folder** is an early attempt to extract topic-keyword relationships based on a topic modelling NLP capability.
+It does not, as of now, contribute to the actual preprocessing of the data and development of the app.

 ## Data Sources ##